 This will be investigated by the Conscience and Religious Freedom Division of the Health and Human Services Department established in January 2018 by the Trump Administration.
-This department provides over site to all entities that receive HHS funding to ensure they are not violating religious/moral conscience rights.
+This department provides oversight to all entities that receive HHS funding to ensure they are not violating religious/moral conscience rights.

 Federal statutes protect health care provider conscience rights and prohibit recipients of certain federal funds from discriminating against health care providers who refuse to participate in these services based on moral objections or religious beliefs.

-What is the consequence to the employer who forces vaccines and participates in moral/religious discrimination?
+What is the consequence to the employer who participates in moral/religious discrimination?

 How can you know if your employer is receiving federal funds?

 There are very few organizations that do NOT receive federal from under the umbrella of programs from HHS.